MicrosoftDocs/dynamics365-guidance/guidance/business-processes/concept-to-market-define-service-costing-overview.md

 ---
-title: Define service costing overview and relation to other business processes
+title: Define service costing overview and relation to other processes
 description: Learn how you can use Dynamics 365 products to support your organization's business processes to set the cost of the services that you sell. ms.date: 11/24/2023 ms.topic: conceptual